Narrative description and how to cite GEOS-Chem

 Chemistry

 GEOS-Chem simulates detailed oxidant-aerosol chemistry in the troposphere and stratosphere.
 The chemical solver is KPP 3.0 [Lin et al., 2023] as implemented in GEOS-Chem with the FlexChem interface, and includes the option to use an adaptive chemical solver.
 KPP 3.0 is a new development in version 14.1.0.
+The ability for per-species definition of KPP absolute and relative solver tolerances is a new development in version 14.5.0.

 Chemical kinetics